magepages/mpdocs/docs/call-for-price/index.md

   - Only the selected customer groups can see the products applied the rule
   - Allow choosing many groups simultaneously

+- **Do not Apply Rule with Customer ID**: Do not apply Call For Price with particular CustomerID entered here and show prices to them.

 - **From Date**: Choose the start day applying the rule on the product
 - **To Date**: Choose the finish applying the rule on the product